LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit3-web/module6/materials/problem-set/pset6-alt/README.md

 Up in the `<head>`, we have a `<title>`, followed by a `<link>` to a css stylesheet, which we have also gotten started for you in <a href="styles.html" target="_blank">styles.css</a>.

 Next, in the `<body>`, we have a `<div>` with the page heading and tagline.
 Below that is the heart of the matter, another `<div>` inside of which is the `<form>` where all the action will happen.
-Currently there is nothing inside the form other than an `id` attribute, and a strange `<input type="hidden" .../>`.
-More on that in a minute.
+Currently there is nothing inside the form -- that's where you come in!

-The last thing in our page is a handful of `<script>` tags to run some Javascript code.

 ### Javascript

+But first, notice that last thing in our page is a handful of `<script>` tags.
+These will allow us to run a bit of Javascript code when our page loads.

-What's the deal with this Javascript stuff?
+So what's the deal with the Javascript?
 Javascript is a programming language that can be executed inside a browser.
-Javascript is executed by inserting a `<script>` tag in an HTML page.
+Javascript is executed by inserting a `<script>` tag in an HTML page, as you can you see here.
 You will learn much more about Javascript in Module 8, and if you go on to do more web development work, especially on the front-end, you will spend lots of time writing JS.

-Of course you have not yet learned it yet, so we have provided you with all of the necessary code, which you can see at the bottom of the file.
+Of course you have not yet learned it yet, so we have provided you with all of the necessary code, which is right there at the bottom of the `graffiti.html` file.
 Don't worry about trying to understand it line by line, but let's briefly go over what the script does and why we need it in the first place.

 The script here performs one very crucial task.
 Our overall goal in this project is send over to Slack an HTTP request containing a few pieces of information, like the name of the channel we want to post to, the username of the poster, and the text content of their message.
 But recall that the *format* in which the API is expecting to receive that information is very particular.
 Namely, Slack is expecting an HTTP request with just *one* additional field, called "payload", *inside of which* are the key value pairs describing the information above.